Spectroscopic galaxy redshifts in the Peanut cluster -- a massive nearly head-on cluster merger shortly after pericenter passage: Observational results

 \section{Observational results}

 When processing FITS images obtained during the observations, we performed extraction and reduction of all spectra present in the two-dimensional spectroscopic images, including those of faint galaxies.
 Spectroscopic image reduction was performed in a standard manner using the IRAF software package\footnote{https://iraf-community.github.io/} and custom software of the group.
 Redshifts were measured by comparing the galaxy spectra with a single stellar population (SSP) template with 7~Gyr age and metallicity $Z = 0.02$ \citep{bc03}.
-The galaxy redshift was determined as the local minimum of the $\chi^2$ distribution obtained by comparing the observed spectra with the template.
+The galaxy redshift was determined as the local minimum of the $\chi^2$ statistic ($\chi^2_{min}$) obtained by comparing the observed spectra with the template.
+The error in measuring the redshift was defined as half the difference in redshifts at the $\chi^2_{min}+4$ level.

 Examples of galaxy spectra are shown in Figure~\ref{fig:spec}.
 The left panels display the galaxy spectra, while the right panels show their corresponding $\chi^2$ distributions obtained from comparison with the template.
 The upper and lower rows show spectra of cluster galaxies with the lowest and highest redshifts, respectively, while the middle row presents the spectrum of the brightest cluster galaxy.